dogeared/okta-ardu-token-example/README.md

 When the shared secret is set, press the `A` button to move on to the date and time setting screen.

-*NOTE:* More detail on obtaining the shared secret from Okta will be covered below
+*NOTE:* Watch the [Okta Developer Blog](https://developer.okta.com/blog) for a post on setting up Okta to enroll and enforce MFA and use the OktaArduToken.

 ### Set Date and Time